Daniel Bleichenbacher

-Daniel Bleichenbacher (born 1964) is a Swiss cryptographer, previously a researcher at Bell Labs, and currently employed at Google.
+Daniel Bleichenbacher (born 1964) is a Swiss cryptographer, previously a researcher at Bell Labs and Google, and currently employed at Cure53.
 He received his Ph.D. from ETH Zurich in 1996 for contributions to computational number theory, particularly concerning message verification in the ElGamal and RSA public-key cryptosystems.
 His doctoral advisor was Ueli Maurer.

 RSA Attacks

 Bleichenbacher is particularly notable for devising attacks against the RSA public-key cryptosystem, namely when used with the PKCS#1 v1 standard published by RSA Laboratories.
 These attacks were able to break both RSA encryption and signatures produced using the PKCS #1 standard.

 BB'98 attack: chosen ciphertext attack against the RSA PKCS#1 encryption standard

 In 1998, Daniel Bleichenbacher demonstrated a practical attack against systems using RSA encryption in concert with the PKCS #1 encoding function, including a version of the Secure Sockets Layer (SSL) protocol used by thousands of web servers at the time.

 This attack was the first practical reason to consider adaptive chosen-ciphertext attacks.